gregorywragg-blip/constructionapprenticeships/replit.md

 ## Recent Changes (November 15, 2025)

+- **Activity Logs Page (CTW Login)**: Created new "My Activity" page at /ctw_login where authenticated users can view their personal login, logout, and page visit history from the database.
+The page displays activity in a table format with timestamps, page names, and session duration details.
+Navigation link only visible to authenticated users for security.
 - **Database Migration for Activity Logging**: Converted activity logging from CSV files to PostgreSQL database storage to ensure persistence across production deployments (Replit's ephemeral file system was causing logs to be lost on republish)
 - **Production Login Fix**: Added `app.set('trust proxy', 1)` configuration to enable secure session cookies behind Replit's HTTPS proxy in production
 - **Express Interest**: Restored to main navigation menu (visible to all users regardless of auth status)